AndreaVecchi/cloudesire.github.io/en/000-zip-package.md

 To be able to deploy automatically an Application, a ZIP package is required, containing:

-  * the web application’s source code or packaged artifacts (where applies);
+  * the web application’s source code or the packaged artifacts;
-  * the database data that is required for the application to be fully functional - without manual adjustements.
+  * the database data that is required for the application to be fully functional - without any manual adjustments.

 The ZIP package structure must meet the following general criteria:

-  * A folder named *sql* when using MySQL and PostgreSQL;
+  * A folder named *sql* if using MySQL or PostgreSQL;
-  * A folder named *mongodb* when using MongoDB;
+  * A folder named *mongodb* if using MongoDB;
-  * A folder with the web application’s code, depending on the language and/or stack used.
+  * A folder with the web application’s code, depending on the language and/or stack used (keep on reading).

 ## Application Stacks-specific requirements